wp-plugins/404gottenorg-404-page/readme.txt

 of the most common error pages you see.

-Note: Activating this plug-in will automatically replace your default Drupal 404 page.
+Note: Activating this plug-in will automatically replace your default Wordpress 404 page.
 To stop it, simply deactivate.

 All of the unsponsored children are served within an iframe pointing to [404gotten.org](http://404gotten.org).
 [404gotten.org](http://404gotten.org)